Ambitious domestic action and equitable distribution of mitigation effort

 Senegal conditional NDC is 29.5% below BAU by 2030 which translates in 59% emissions reduction above 2010, base year provided in the NDC as reference for the BAU scenario.
 Baseline year referenced in the NDC for the BAU scenario and subsequent NDC targets are excluding forestry contributions and biomass and total aggregated contribution to the NDC suggested that LULUCF emissions are excluded.
 We therefore assume that the NDC targets are excluding LULUCF.
 Historical base year 2010 provided in the NDC differs significantly from the PRIMAP-Hist historical source used in this analysis (around 28%), we there provide a range for the NDC.
 The upper bound of the NDC is based on an estimated BAU excluding LULUCF scaled to historical dataset excluding LULUCF used in the analysis: PRIMAP-Hist 2019 and in Global Warming Potentials AR4.
 We apply then the conditional NDC emissions reduction target of -29.5%.
 The lower bound of the NDC is based on the provided NDC target converted to global warming potentials AR4 using the ratio SAR/AR4 from the PRIMAP-Hist 2019 dataset.

-In the current situation section, in order to give a snapshot of the country emissions, with the following decision tree applied in the selection of the underlying data:
+In the current situation section, to give a snapshot of the country emissions, the following decision tree is applied for the selection of the underlying data:

 - For Annex I countries, we use the dataset provided by the country reported data to the UNFCCC (UNFCCC Secretariat 2019) which allow for more granularity in the breakdown of emissions per sub-sector.